-The Authority also expects to enter an agreement in 2023 for helicopter services for pilot transportation to/from tankers departing from the expanded TransMountain pipeline terminal in Burnaby.
+The Authority also expects to enter an agreement in 2024 for helicopter services for pilot transportation to/from tankers departing from the expanded Trans Mountain pipeline and terminal in Burnaby.
 The agreement is likely to be accounted for as a right-of-use asset.
-Payments due to the helicopter service provider will be funded from operating revenues.
-Timing of commencement is either late 2023 or early 2024.
+Payments due to the helicopter service provider will be funded from charges to users.
+Timing of commencement is expected in early 2024.